sofiyaastashonak/solutions_repo/docs/1 Physics/1 Mechanics/Problem_1.md

 ✅ **Wind Effects**

 - A tailwind increases range, while a headwind decreases it.
+- A **tailwind** adds to horizontal velocity → increases range.
+- A **headwind** subtracts → reduces distance.
+- **Crosswind**: affects side motion (not modeled here but relevant in real life).

    ![alt text](image-20.png)